DILCISBoard/E-ARK-CSIP/specification/specification/principles/index.md

 Following Principle 3.4 the structure separates explicitly the representations of data and metadata into a separate structural component.

 Following Principle 3.1 the package MUST include a high-level structural component for metadata which includes at least relevant metadata for the whole package.
-In addition the representations MUST internally separate between data and metadata (though note that the CS IP does not mandate that both data and metadata must be available in all representations).
+In addition the representations MUST internally separate between data and metadata (though note that the CSIP does not mandate that both data and metadata must be available in all representations).

 In addition we highly recommend dividing the metadata portion of the Information Package to separate different types of metadata (SHOULD Principle 3.3).

 Following Principle 3.5 repositories and their users have the possibility to add any additional components (as an example for schemas and binary support documentation) either as extensions to the whole Information Package or into a specific representation.

-This common structure MUST be followed throughout all specific physical implementations of the CS IP.
+This common structure MUST be followed throughout all specific physical implementations of the CSIP.

 ### Principle 3.7:
 *The Information Package **MUST** be implemented by ONLY ONE implementation at any point in time.*